susanyang17/doc/dev-ref/faq.md

     resolve it by applying the correct font.
       - The computer of your PDF viewer software doesn't install corresponding fonts.
-    For ZSS doesn't embed fonts into a exported PDF file, your computer should install the corresponding fonts to display the file correctly.
+    For Keikai doesn't embed fonts into a exported PDF file, your computer should install the corresponding fonts to display the file correctly.
 You can test it by opening the PDF file in another computer or different OS.
 Please check installed fonts on your computer.
 Installing missing fonts can solve this problem.

-The ZSS bundled iText will find fonts from the following paths.
+The Keikai bundled iText will find fonts from the following paths.
 Please check the fonts you apply are available in these paths: **Won't scan its subdirectories**